-It’s imperative to find a tv channel who’ll buy it if you’ve not already been commissioned by one.
-Some production companies will look into distributing their own shows – however, we’ve decided to go with the professionals under the advice of a good friend.
-We’re happy to announce that our debut TV series The Horse Man is being distributed by Boulder Creek International – and it seems there’s been a lot of interest in the show already.
+Some production companies will look into distributing their own shows… However, we’ve decided to go with the professionals under the advice of a good friend.
+So, we’re happy to announce that The Horse Man is being distributed by Boulder Creek International – and it seems there’s been a lot of interest in the show already.

 Both we and Shady (the presenter, bank roller, and horse trainer) feel as if there is a real potential audience for a show like this.
 The equine community are missing a TV show that shows the root of problems with horses, proceeds with the treatment, and then provides the end results.
 If we do the concept justice (which we truly believe we will), we could be sitting on something really special.
 Take a look at our new 2 minute trailer and tell us what you think!